josepostiga/jwt-bouncer/README.md

 ```

+>You can read more about how to use the `Configuration` class here: [https://lcobucci-jwt.readthedocs.io/en/latest/configuration/](https://lcobucci-jwt.readthedocs.io/en/latest/configuration/)

 ### Protecting routes

 After executing the configuration steps, we can call the `auth:jwt` middleware on any route, or route group, to use this package's guard.